Skip to Content

 Bad Pairings

-Following is a guide to some of the most commonly found plants for gardeners.
-“Friends” are plants that will help that plant, “enemies” are ones that will hinder that plant.
+Below you will find a guide to some of the most commonly found plants for gardeners.
+“Friends” are plants that will help that plant, and “enemies” will hinder that plant.
 They aren’t always the same!
 A good example is with carrots & tomatoes.
-When you plant carrots near tomatoes, the carrots will be stunted by the huge root structure of the tomato.
-But the tomato will grow better & be more flavorful.
-So carrots are a friend of tomatoes, but tomatoes are an enemy of carrots.
-Planting flowers like marigolds, calendula, sunflowers & nasturtiums not only make your garden gorgeous and more diverse, they also attract a ton of pollinators and beneficial insects so it’s a great idea to sprinkle them all around!
+Carrots planted near tomatoes could be stunted by the huge root structure of the tomato, however, the tomato will grow better & be more flavorful.
+This makes carrots a friend of tomatoes, but tomatoes are an enemy of carrots.
+Planting flowers like marigolds, calendula, sunflowers & nasturtiums can make your garden gorgeous and more diverse.
+The flowers will also attract a ton of pollinators and beneficial insects so it’s a great idea to sprinkle them all around!

 friends: tomatoes, parsley